-- Mix flours with baking powder, then add the egg yolk and stir.
+- Mix flours with baking powder, then add the egg yolk and stir in.

 - Gradually add the milk.

-- In a separate bowl whisk the egg white until fluffy then fold into the flour/milk mixture a little at a time until you have a smooth batter.
+- In a separate bowl whisk the egg white until soft peaks then fold into the flour/milk mixture a little at a time with a spoon until you have a smooth batter.

 - Heat a non stick frying pan over a medium heat and add a little oil.

-- Serve straight away, cool then keep in fridge for 24 hours, or freeze (see above).
+- Serve straight away, or cool then keep in fridge for up to 24 hours, or freeze (see below on how to freeze).